WebOrigami/docs/src/pika/intro.md

 ## Explorable graphs

 pika is especially good at dealing with graphs.
-One way to define a graph is in YAML format:
+One way to define a graph is in [YAML](https://yaml.org/) format.

 ```console
 $ pika greetings.yaml